Corned Beef Hash

 This homemade corned beef hash recipe is a cinch to make, combining tasty corned beef with bright peppers, aromatic onions, and crispy potatoes.
 It’s perfect to serve alongside eggs for a hearty breakfast but you can make it a main dish, too.

 This easy recipe comes together seamlessly with simple ingredients and leftovers.
+See the full printable recipe below for all the measurements and details.

 • Butter – Choose your favorite brand of butter to add flavor to the hash.
 Use unsalted so you can choose the saltiness.